simpleid/simpleid.github.io/_docs/1/login-verification.md

 1. [Log in to SimpleID](/docs/1/login)
 2. From the **My Profile** page, go to the **Login Verification** box, then click **Disable**.

+## How to recover

+If login verification is enabled and you have lost the device that generates the verification code, you can [recover your account](/docs/1/common-problems#otp).